graalvm/graalvm-demos/graalpy-embedded-pillow/README.md

-# Using GraalPy to create an Instance of a Proxied Python Class from a Java Application
+# Image Manipulation Using a Java Application with an Embedded Python Library

 This small application demonstrates how to use GraalPy to create an instance of a proxied Python class from a Java application, built with Maven.